Turkey Pot Pie made with Turkey Dinner Leftovers

 Creamy Turkey Filling:

-- Gradually whisk in chicken broth, wine and spices.
+- Gradually whisk in the chicken broth.

-- Bring to a boil.
+- Bring to a light boil.

 - Simmer until thickened.